Ed Joyce: Ireland: 2011–2018

 Under normal circumstances it takes four years to qualify to play for a country; having played for England at the 2007 World Cup in April 2007, Joyce was set to miss playing for Ireland in the 2011 tournament, taking place in February.

 In October it was announced that Joyce and former New Zealand international Hamish Marshall would tour India with Ireland; it was hoped that it would assist their integration into the team in the event the ICC allowed them to play for Ireland in ODIs.

 In November 2010, the ICC announced that Joyce's qualification period would be shortened by the ICC and that he would be allowed to play for Ireland at the World Cup, and he was subsequently selected in Ireland's 15-man squad for the tournament.

 In May 2015 Joyce and fellow cricketer Tim Murtagh announced their retirement from T20 cricket (although Murtagh subsequently reversed his decision to retire from the format).

 In June 2015 Joyce scored 231 runs in the first innings against the United Arab Emirates in the 2015–17 ICC Intercontinental Cup at Malahide.
 It was the highest by an Ireland player in multi-day cricket and was the first double century scored by an Irish player on home soil.

 Test cricket

 In May 2018, he was named in a fourteen-man squad for Ireland's first ever Test match, which was played against Pakistan later the same month.
 He made his Test debut for Ireland on 11 May 2018.
 At 39 years and 231 days he was the oldest Test debutant this century, and the oldest since Omar Henry who was 40 years and 215 days when South Africa resumed Test cricket after their imposed isolationism due to apartheid.

 Joyce faced the first delivery and scored the first run for Ireland in Test cricket.
 He also became the first batsman to be dismissed for Ireland, when he was out lbw, bowled by Mohammad Abbas.
 A week after the Test match, he retired from all forms of cricket.

 International record

+Coaching

+In September 2019, Joyce was appointed as the head coach of Ireland women's cricket team.